jillesvangurp/es-kotlin-client/README.md

 # Introduction

-ES Kotlin Wrapper client for the Elasticsearch Highlevel REST client is a library that wraps the official Highlevel Elasticsearch HTTP client for Java (introduced with Elasticsearch 6.x) with some Kotlin specific goodness.
-This adds convenience, cuts down on boilerplate, and makes using Elasticsearch safely easy and straightforward.
-Some of these changes should also be usable by Java developers.
-Android is out unfortunately as the minimum requirements for the highlevel client are Java 8.
+ES Kotlin Wrapper client for the Elasticsearch Highlevel REST client is a client library written in Kotlin that adapts the official Highlevel Elasticsearch HTTP client for Java (introduced with Elasticsearch 6.x) with some Kotlin specific goodness.

-The Kotlin wrapper is an add on to the official client and you can use everything provided by that as well as benefit from the API sugar the wrapper adds.
-This also makes it possible to provide forward compatibility.
-Barring major API changes in Elasticsearch, it should be easy to keep the Kotlin wrapper working with the newer versions as they come out.
+It adds convenience methods, cuts down on boilerplate through use of several kotlin featurs, and makes using Elasticsearch easy and straightforward.
+Some of these changes are also be usable by Java developers (with some restrictions).
+Android is not supported as the minimum requirements for the highlevel client are Java 8.

 # Get it